-The University of Florida College of Veterinary Medicine uses ExamSoft for taking examinations on computers.
+The University of Florida College of Veterinary Medicine uses ExamSoft for taking computer-based exams.
 ExamSoft is a secure testing solution that is used for high stakes exams.
-This software enables secure testing on student computers by blocking access to programs, files and internet usage during the test.
+This software enables secure testing on electronic devices by blocking access to programs, files and internet usage during the test.
 ExamSoft is not dependent on an internet connection while testing, which allows it to be used almost anywhere a device can be used.
-The client (vendor) used for testing students is SofTest.
+The client (vendor) application used for testing students is Examplify.

 Downloading the Software